heinzelotto/gpgsync/README.md

 - [X] Encryption of file contents.
 File names are not encrypted.
 - [X] A single passphrase for all files.
 - [X] Continuously watch the directories and sync when files are modified.
-- [X] Maintain a database of file metadata to detect file modifications that happened since the program last ran.
+- [X] Maintain a persistent database of file metadata to detect file modifications that happened since the program last ran.
 - [X] All hidden files are ignored (= files starting with a '.').
 - [X] Ignore `*.gpg` files in the plain dir, ignore non-`*.gpg` files in the gpg dir.
 - [ ] Correctly handle renamed files.